ericelliott/speculation/README.md

 JavaScript promises are made to be broken.
 Speculations are cancellable promises.

-More specifically, a speculation is an ES6 standard promise that works as a drop-in replacement anywhere promises can be used.
+A speculation is an ES6 standard promise that works as a drop-in replacement anywhere promises can be used.
+Unlike many other cancel solutions, it does not add any properties or methods to the promise API, so it really will be compatible with whatever promise-consuming tools you use.

 ## Status